majorgreys/schomburg-talk-nov2017/speaking.md

 transformed the municipal system, increasing freshmen enrollments by 75 percent in one year.

-We can look to the failure of **earlier efforts to reform** CUNY's admissions reveals as illustrative of how the ideal of liberal meritocracy was a barrier to racial justice.
+But, looking to the failure of **earlier efforts to reform** CUNY's admissions reveals how meritocracy had been a barrier to racial equality.
 In December 1963, at a meeting of the City College faculty union, a recently appointed member of the Board of Higher Education, the Black trade unionist Benjamin F. McLaurin, called for reforming CUNY's admissions to increase the number of Black students.
 He proposed that five to ten percent of the freshman class every year be admitted not based on high school grades but instead on potential.
 These students would be nominated by high school principals for admission to the municipal colleges even though they had not met minimum grade requirements for admission.
 Though color-blind by definition, McLaurin hoped that the city's racial and ethnic minorities would disproportionately benefit from the policy.